For more information about formats, visit our ordering page.

 The Choices Role Play

-At the center of this curriculum is a simulation in which students debate and deliberate four distinct options for U.S. human rights policy.
-By exploring four clearly defined alternatives, students gain a deeper understanding of the values underlying specific policy recommendations and the trade—offs that accompany each of the choices.
+This activity is a simulation in which students examine four options for U.S. policy.
+Each option has a different perspective on U.S. human rights policy.
+By exploring four clearly defined alternatives, students gain a deeper understanding of the values underlying specific policy recommendations and the trade-offs that accompany each of the choices.
 The role play is designed to help students clarify their thoughts and, ultimately, articulate their own views on the future of U.S. human rights policy.

 Human Rights in Action

 This introductory exercise helps students define human rights.
-Students assess the role of human rights in cases from around the world, and are challenged to consider whether human rights are being violated and who is responsible for protecting them.
+Students assess the role of human rights in cases from the United States and around the world, and are challenged to consider whether human rights are being violated and who is responsible for protecting them.

 Key Concepts in Human Rights

-Utilizing short videos of human rights scholars and practitioners, students explore fundamental concepts in human rights and explore the challenges of prioritizing rights.
+Utilizing short videos of human rights scholars and practitioners, students explore fundamental concepts in human rights and consider the challenges of prioritizing rights.

-Students consider the role of social movements in promoting human rights and assess alternative forms of expression.
-Students explore source material such as songs from the African-American civil rights movement, poems from the Landless Worker's Movement in Brazil, Twitter updates from the 2009 Iranian protests, and artwork of women opposed to Pinochet's military dictatorship in Chile.
+Students consider the role of social movements in promoting human rights and assess creative forms of expression.
+Students explore source material such as protest songs by the Choir Project from Cairo, Egypt during the Arab Spring, paintings inspired by the Black Lives Matter movement, murals in Montreal for indigenous culture and justice, and artwork of women opposed to Pinochet's military dictatorship in Chile.

 Human Rights Controversies

-Students utilize primary source documents to explore in greater depth the controversies and fundamental questions about human rights presented in the five case studies in the reading.
+Students analyze primary source documents to explore in greater depth the controversies and fundamental questions about human rights presented in the five case studies in the reading.

 Students engage in a simulation that brings the debate on U.S. human rights policy to life.
-Students assume the roles of advocates for four different policy options, members of the Senate Committee on Foreign Relations, and human rights experts.
+Students assume the roles of advocates for four different policy options, and take on the roles of country and organiz.

 Assessment Using Documents